Sunday November 16th from 4.30pm - 6.30pm

 'A wonderful survey of the strange world of famous authors...
 Plug's exchanges with dozens of Booker-prizewinning authors are priceless.
 But the novel (really an ingenious hybrid of fact and surreal fantasy) takes on much extra resonance in the portrayal of Plug himself, an alcoholic chancer with a propensity for whisky-fuelled escapades.' - The Guardian

 'Francis Plug is a brilliant, deranged new comic creation by the unknown writer Paul Ewen...
 Like all great comic creations he inspires deep sympathy, loyalty as well as laughter.
 As a portrait of literary life, it is as spot-on as George Gissing's New Grub Street...
 Francis Plug is the funniest book I ve read in years.
 I haven t laughed so much since Martin Amis's Money.
-I hope the hugely talented Ewen refuses all author talks, signings and festivals, and still sells half a million copies
+I hope the hugely talented Ewen refuses all author talks, signings and festivals, and still sells half a million copies.'
+Sunday Times

 Jonathan Gibbs has written Randall, a brilliant reimagining of the 90s Brit Art scene.